shashikantkulkarni/personal_site_cv_blog/content/2014-05-01-java-abstract-class-and-interface/index.md

 ---
 title: "Java abstract class and interface"
 path: blog/java-abstract-class-and-interface
-tags: [software, Architecture, Java, OOP, Abstract class, Interface]
+tags: [software, architecture, java, oop, abstractclass, interface]
 cover: ./abstract-class-and-interface.png
 date: 2018-05-01T05:25:44.226Z
 excerpt: Blogging and writing about tech stacks is always been my thing.
 When to use abstract class and interface in Java